ASaiM/hmp_mock_tests/doc/report/report.md

     \label{mapping_comparison}
 \end{figure}

 These differences between expected abundances (from RNA operon counts) and mapping-based abundances may be due to bias induced during biological manipulations or sequencing.
-As next taxonomic analyses are based on raw metagenomic sequences, abundances based on mapping counts are used on further analyses instead of abundances based on ribosomal RNA operon counts from metadata (Figure \ref{expected_taxonomy_SRR072232}).
+As next taxonomic analyses are based on raw metagenomic sequences, abundances based on mapping counts are used on further analyses instead of abundances based on ribosomal RNA operon counts from metadata (Figure \ref{expected_taxonomy}).

 \begin{figure}[h!]
     \centering
-    \includegraphics[width = .8\linewidth]{../images/SRR072232/expected_taxonomy.pdf}
+    \includegraphics[width = \linewidth]{../images/expected_taxonomy.pdf}
-    \caption{Expected taxonomy for SRR072232 from domains to species.
+    \caption{Expected taxonomy for SRR072232 (left) and SRR072233 (right) from domains to species.
 Circle diameters at each taxonomic levels are proportional to mapping-based relative abundance of corresponding taxon.}
-    \label{expected_taxonomy_SRR072232}
+    \label{expected_taxonomy}
 \end{figure}